mwebb33/slab_application_examples/sld5-circuitpython/running-circuitpython.md

 # Running CircuitPython Applications
 ## Dowload CircuitPython Firmware

 Official binaries for all supported boards are available through [circuitpython.org/downloads](https://circuitpython.org/downloads?q=silabs).
-The site includes stable,unstable and continuous builds.
+The site includes stable, unstable, and continuous builds.

-If you want to make changes, you might clone and re-build the source and firmware.bin file can be found in the build folder corresponding to the appropriate board, such as build-sparkfun_thingplus_matter_mgm240p_brd2704a
+If making changes, clone and re-build the source.
+The firmware.bin file can be found in the build folder corresponding to the appropriate board, such as build-sparkfun_thingplus_matter_mgm240p_brd2704a.

 > **_NOTE:_** The examples in this repository require CircuitPython v8.2.0 or higher.

-## Flash firmware
+## Flash Firmware

 To flash the firmware file into the board, you need to use Simplicity Commander.
-You can install Simplicity Commander using Simplicity Studio or downloading standalone version by following [this Knowledge Article](https://community.silabs.com/s/article/simplicity-commander?language=en_US).
+You can install Simplicity Commander using Simplicity Studio or download a standalone version by following [this Knowledge Article](https://community.silabs.com/s/article/simplicity-commander?language=en_US).

 To flash the firmware into the xG24 kit using Simplicity Commander, follow these simple steps: